hjbhu6/yvertx/core_manual_yeti.md

 [blog-post](http://thebreakfastpost.com/2013/01/08/functional-programming-and-the-joy-of-learning-something-again/)
 or better the [yeti tutorial](http://linux.ee/~mzz/yeti/intro.html)

-Yvertx is just a wrapper around the vertx Java api.
+Yvertx is just a yeti wrapper around the vertx Java api.
 It is itself written in Yeti only.
 So everything Yvertx provides can be acomplished by using the vertx Java api direclty - although less convinient.